Keeping silent, listening, speaking up: voice and silence in audience-response to arts and literature

 Experts in the field of language teaching and learning are therefore invited to submit an abstract of a paper to be presented in the conference.

-All accepted papers will be included in the Conference Proceedings published by Filodiritto Editore with ISBN, ISSN, DOI and ISPN codes.
-This publication will be sent to be reviewed for inclusion in Conference Proceedings Citation Index by Thomson Reuters (ISI-Clarivate).
-The publication will also be included in Academia.edu and indexed in Google Scholar.
+All accepted papers will be published in the Conference Proceedings with ISBN, ISSN, DOI, ISPN codes.
+The Proceedings will be included in Academia.edu and indexed in Google Scholar.
+The Proceedings will be sent to be reviewed for inclusion in the Conference Proceedings Citation Index by Thomson Reuters (ISI-Clarivate).
+Selected papers will be indexed by Ei Compendex, SCOPUS (Elsevier), Emerging Sources Citation Index (ESCI – Web of Science).

 Taboo Topics in Foreign Language Education (Tabuthemen im Fremdsprachenunterricht)